hjhart/the_rotten_pirate/README.md

  - Then it downloads the appropriate torrents to your configured directory
    - If you set this directory up to be "watched" by your torrent program these will start automatically!
  - Prowl support to send push notifications to iOS!
+ - Also, command line interface to download any single movie you want (e.g. rake download["The Big Lebowski"])

 Pretty neat, yeah?